Shiviatrix/vinglish/README.md

 **Vinglish** is a statically-typed programming language with an English-inspired syntax.

 I built this compiler in Rust.
 It implements a standard compiler pipeline: lexing, parsing, name resolution, type inference, building an SSA-form MIR, optimizing it (DCE, constant folding, GVN), and generating C code.

-### Why Vinglish?
-I wanted a language that reads naturally but still gives you low-level control.
-The compiler uses a custom C runtime for standard libraries (like networking and IO), and it even ships with an experimental LLVM backend and a built-in LSP.

 ---